-The Grady ISD group collectively participated in various fund raising events and was able to pay 100% of their tuition for camp.
+The Grady ISD group collectively participated in various fundraising events and was able to pay 100% of each member's tuition for camp.
 It was a true blessing that they paid for camp themselves.
 The experience taught them responsibility.

 My child was part of nine children from her school attending various weeks of the Lone Star Leadership Academy camp.
 They held a fundraiser (movie night open to the public) at their school and managed to raise over $300 per child to help defray the cost of the camp.

 The school came together twice for plate sales.
 They were successful.
 Unbelievable support from staff.
 We had donations and sponsors as well.
 Full support from principal and teacher.